- Have you been the target of a racist, homophobic or other identity based prejudice/hate incident?

 - make general recommendations to services or the organisation as a whole.

-For independent advice about a complaint related to discrimination please contact the EASS.
+For independent advice about a complaint related to discrimination please contact the EASS (see next).

-- Contact a national helpline (to complain about discrimination)
+- Contact a national helpline for discrimination/harassment and human rights issues

 - Schools and school pupils

 If your complaint is with a school, you will need to complain to the school directly, using their complaints or grievance procedure.
 Please see our guidance for schools for further information about bullying and prejudice/hate incident reporting.